 Are you ready for these?

-Combine the wet and dry ingredients with your mixer.
-The dough is quite thick; I had to stop the mixer after about 10 seconds to mix the rest by hand.
+The cookie dough is quite thick; I had to stop the mixer after about 10 seconds to mix the rest by hand.
 Unlike most of my cookie recipes, this dough does not require chilling prior to baking.
 More often that not, I chill my cookie dough before baking since cold dough assures a thicker cookie.
 Little Debbie Oatmeal Creme Pies are not thick cookies, so not dough chilling is necessary.
 You want the cookies to spread and stretch out in the oven.

-I used my favorite OXO large cookie scoop (thanks for the gift, Amy!) to scoop the cookies into uniform sized balls.
-Typically, I do not use a cookie scoop for m cookies.
+I used my favorite OXO large cookie scoop to scoop the cookies into uniform sized balls.
+Typically, I do not use a cookie scoop for my cookies.
 But I knew I needed one today since the cookies have to all be equal in size to sandwich together.
-If you do not have a cookie scoop, be sure to roll 3 Tablespoons of dough for each cookie.
+If you do not have a cookie scoop, be sure to roll 2 Tablespoons of dough for each cookie.

 Allow the cookies to cool completely before filling.
 The creme center is unlike many copycat creme center recipes I’ve found before.
 There is no shortening, marshmallow creme, corn syrup, or gelatin.
-I do not use shortening in my frosting recipes, I like marshmallow fluff on my peanut butter sandwiches, and I just didn’t want corn syrup or gelatin in my recipe.
+I do not use shortening in my frosting recipes,; just not a fan of the texture!